Second of a two-part series

 Furthermore, SBOMs are all inherently machine-readable and machine generative, so their production and consumption should be automated.
 Manual versions simply can’t be thorough enough or generated fast enough.
 SBOMs need to cover multiple layers of dependencies, quickly.
 It requires automation to be ready to share that information when needed.
 And be aware that, in the interests of “shift everywhere”, items that are introduced later in your build cycles, like your deployments, your infrastructure, and the containers that are running, also have bills of materials.

-Most SCA tools will generate SBOMs if you plug them into your application lifecycle.
+Most software composition analysis (SCA) tools will generate SBOMs if you plug them into your application lifecycle.
 That allows software producers to analyze SBOMs to find components and their vulnerabilities, as well as to pass on the SBOMs to customers in one of the forms mentioned previously.

 Additionally, a good SCA tool helps you to identify malicious components and remove them from your SDLC.
 “SCA should be a part of every program, even if you don’t care about security, because it generates your inventory for you,” Martin said.
 “Then it goes further and actually tells you about those risks and vulnerabilities and the good solutions also help you prioritize all of the findings.”